zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Options.md

 ## autoHeight

--   类型: `Boolean`
+-   Type: `Boolean`
--   默认: `false`
+-   Default: `false`

-When the container has only width, you want the container adapt to the player height.
+When the container has only width, you want the container height adapt to the player aspect ratio.

 <div className="run-code">▶ Run Code</div>